 A successful Stewardship Renewal is nothing less than a call to conversion.
 Using educational materials, compelling homilies and testimony, as well as opportunities for parishioners to make their own commitments to time, talent and treasure, Stewardship Renewals provide parishioners with opportunities to become engaged in parish life on multiple levels.
-When used as a yearly opportunity for engagement, Stewardship Renewals can dramatically increase a parish’s spiritual engagement, ministry involvement, parishioner prayer life and Giving (Offertory; Bequests; One-Time Gifts; etc.).
+When used as a yearly opportunity for involvement, Stewardship Renewals can dramatically increase a parish’s spiritual engagement, ministry involvement, parishioner prayer life and financial giving.

 The most effective way for the stewardship message to soak into the minds and hearts of parishioners is through long-term, consistent education.
 That’s why both pastors and parishioners invariably view our customized parish newsletter as an extremely valuable service.
+In addition to a print version, CSC also provides a digital flipbook version of each issue of the newsletter that clients can post to their parish website and send out via email or post on social media.
+Online versions of each individual article are also provided to our clients to send out via email or for social media posting.
 Our parish clients have seen how a customized parish newsletter can transform the way ordinary Catholics identify with their parish.
 Parishioners begin to develop a sense of parish ownership, receive contemporary information about their Catholic faith, and learn about practical ways of applying stewardship to their daily lives.

 A well-administered survey is the best way to find out what parishioners truly think about important issues in the parish.
 Instead of forming opinions through occasional discussions with a limited number of parishioners, surveys open the doors to every opinion from every household.
 Our comprehensive parish surveys focus on areas such as Parish Life, Liturgy, Outreach, Stewardship, Parish Schools, Religious Education, Staff Evaluations, Parishioner Involvement, Facilities, and more.
 Using statistical analysis and insight, we provide you with informative and comprehensive information and recommendations.